awsdocs/aws-kms-developer-guide/doc_source/view-cmk-keystore.md

 # Viewing KMS keys in a custom key store<a name="view-cmk-keystore"></a>

 To view the AWS KMS keys in a custom key store, use the same techniques that you would use to view any AWS KMS [customer managed keys](concepts.md#kms_keys)\.
 To learn the basics, see [Viewing keys](viewing-keys.md)\.
 To identify the keys in your AWS CloudHSM cluster that serve as key material for your KMS key, see [Finding KMS keys and key material](find-key-material.md)\.
+For information about viewing the AWS CloudTrail logs that record all API operations on a custom key store, see [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

 In the AWS Management Console, the KMS keys in your custom key store are displayed along with all other customer managed keys your AWS account and Region\.